 One of only two known graded examples of the 1912 Boston Garter Frank Chance is now up for grabs.

-Rated “Authentic” by SGC after a long ago collector stuck it to a thin backing of yellow paper, the card is being offered by Heritage Auctions in its current Summer Trading Card catalog.
+Rated “Authentic” by SGC after it was stuck it to a thin backing of yellow paper more than a century ago, the card is being offered by Heritage Auctions in its current Summer Trading Card catalog.
 While Heritage has offered a few different Boston Garter cards from two different issues in recent months, they’re among the hobby’s rarest issues and the Chance appears on the way to bringing a five-figure price.
 The only graded example of Christy Mathewson from the same set sold for $84,000 three months ago.

 Only two examples of Chance exist on SGC’s registry and PSA has yet to grade one.
 In all, only 15 1912 Boston Garter cards exist in SGC holders.